input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 For setting the environment variables please consult [the documentation here](../intro.md#environment-variables).

 Other parameters are regular substrate node parameters.
-Use them accordingly to your setup.
+Use them accordingly for your setup.

 ## Register as committee candidate